autogluon/autogluon/docs/tutorials/text_prediction/heterogeneous.md

 print('Spearman Correlation=', score['spearmanr'])
 ```

-In addition, we can also train a model that predicts the `genre` with the other columns
+We can also train a model that predicts the **genre** using the other columns as features.

 ```{.python .input}